mandasreekanth/disxt/readme.md

     $ yarn build

-use node index to start the port :
+use node index to start the port :3000

+use npm start